antkudruk/uniformfactory/README.md

 ```

 Keep in mind that the `@Marker` annotation must have `@Retention` level at
 least `RetentionPolicy.CLASS`.
-It's not a native Java feature. **Uniform Factory**
-just implements it.

-We'll use *Byte buddy gradle plugin* to transform origin classes.
+We'll use *Byte Buddy gradle plugin* to transform origin classes.
 The procedure
 of using that plugin is the following.

  * Define your plugin class